Ken's Blog, August 7, 2012

 Revenue from grants - be it corporate philanthropy, foundations, government grants or other opportunities - can go hand in glove with our in-house efforts and pave the way forward underwriting our programs like the Summer Youth Adventure, the Technical Experience, the scholarships and other programs long into the future.

 More importantly, once these philanthropic and corporate organizations begin to work with us, and learn about us, the better chance they will partner with us repeatedly, knowing their dollars have been spent for the good of our organization, and as earmarked.

-Thus, it is important to have a professional individual, on staff, reporting to management, and working on grants on a regular basis.
+Thus, it is important to have a professional individual, reporting to management, and working on grants on a regular basis.

 These two positions, IT Manager and Grants Writer, will be part-time posts to begin, funding made possible by the redistribution of funds available when the Executive Secretary’s post was redefined as Membership Secretary.

-It is the belief of many in the leadership that ATOS will be best served in the future having key positions such as these as paid staff positions.
+It is the belief of many in the leadership that ATOS will be best served in the future having key positions such as these as paid team positions.